nilinswap/debug-supertokens/docs/FLOW.md

 S1.SAR2.ER3 - extending routes with auth routes S1.SAR2.sysq3 - Components and onSubmit
-S1.SAR2.SES3 - read from session and decide if one wants to send to auth or just deliver the children
+S1.SAR2.SES3 - read from session and decide if one wants to send to auth or just deliver the children S1.SAR2.KEB3 - If I am logged out, it knows the email from before when I come back to it and asks me just send otp to the email.

 ## S1.SN2 supertokens-node